RevengerWizard/teascript/README.md

 # Teascript

-A simple and easy scripting language for embedded and standalone use.
+Teascript is a simple, multi-paradigm scripting language for embedding and standalone use

-You can now try Teascript [inside your browser](https://revengerwizard.github.io/wasm-tea)
+You can try it now [inside your browser](https://revengerwizard.github.io/wasm-tea)

 ## Building